Luke P. Poland: Early life

 Poland was born in Westford, Vermont son of Luther and Nancy Potter Poland.
 His father was a carpenter, farmer, and sawmill owner who also represented Waterville, Vermont in the Vermont House of Representatives.
-He attended the common schools of Waterville and the Jericho Academy.
-Poland was employed as a clerk in a Waterville store, worked in his father's sawmill, and taught in the public schools of Morrisville, Vermont.
+Poland attended the common schools of Waterville and the Jericho Academy, then was employed as a clerk in a Waterville store, worked in his father's sawmill, and taught in the public schools of Morrisville, Vermont.
 He studied law in the Morristown, Vermont office of attorney Samuel A. Willard and was admitted to the bar in December 1836.

 Poland was also active in politics as an opponent of slavery, initially as a Democrat, and in 1848 was the party's unsuccessful nominee for lieutenant governor.
 He later became a member of the Free Soil Party.
 He became a Republican when the party was founded in the mid-1850s and maintained that affiliation for the rest of his life.

 Career

 He practiced in Morrisville.
 Poland was registrar of probate from 1839 to 1840 and was a member of the State constitutional convention of 1843.
-In 1844 and 1845 he was the state's attorney of Lamoille County, and in 1848 he succeeded Charles Davis as an associate justice of the Vermont Supreme Court, a position in which he served until 1849.
+In 1844 he succeeded W. H. H. Bingham as state's attorney of Lamoille County, and he was reelected in 1845.
+In 1848 he succeeded Charles Davis as an associate justice of the Vermont Supreme Court, a position in which he served until 1849.
 In 1850, Poland moved to St. Johnsbury, Vermont.
 From 1850 to 1857, he served as a judge of the Vermont Circuit Court.
 He served as an associate justice again from 1857 to 1860, succeeding Pierpoint Isham.
 In 1860, he succeeded Isaac F. Redfield as chief justice; he served until 1865, and was succeeded by John Pierpoint.

 On October 24, 1865, Poland was elected to the U.S. Senate to fill the vacancy caused by the death of Jacob Collamer, and he served from November 21, 1865, to March 3, 1867.
 He was then elected to the House of Representatives for the 40th and the three succeeding Congresses, serving from March 4, 1867, to March 3, 1875.
 While in the U.S. House, he was chairman of the Committee on Revisal and Unfinished Business (40th Congress) and a member of the Committee on Revision of the Laws (40th, 41st, and 43rd Congresses).
 He was an unsuccessful candidate for reelection to the 44th Congress in 1874.